 Note: This indicator considers the extent of direct and indirect clearing at a CCP.
 Client clearing is an essential part of a well-functioning clearing market, but a high share of client clearing may indicate an increased dependence on some direct members offering client clearing.
+This chart does not include the updated indicators for OMIClear.

-8.9 Cash reinvestment policies

-Breakdown info (last observation: Q3 2022)
+8.9 Cash reinvestment policies Breakdown info (last observation: Q4 2022)